fsenzol/Based-Tunnel/README.md

 # Based Tunnel Privacy Policy and End-User License Agreement (EULA)

 Based Tunnel respects your privacy and is committed to protecting your personal information.
-This document outlines how we collect, use, and share your data when you use our app, as well as the terms governing your use of Warp Tunnel Plus.
+This document outlines how we collect, use, and share your data when you use our app, as well as the terms governing your use of our service.

 # Privacy Policy